Robert Friedland: Career

-Friedland got his start as the CEO of Galactic Resources Ltd. Raising over 300 million USD in investments, he established a gold mine at Summitville, Colorado.
+Friedland got his start as the CEO of Galactic Resources Ltd. Raising over US$300 million in investments, he established a gold mine at Summitville, Colorado.
 Against contractor advice, Friedland decided to implement the relatively new mining technology of heap leaching for the site during the middle of a snowy winter.
 The sodium cyanide solution used to extract ore soon spilled from the mine as the heap-leach liner collapsed.
 Carried by heavy rain and snow, the cyanide and other heavy metals contaminated the Alamosa River, causing the deaths of fish as far as 17 miles downstream from the mine.
-The clean-up of the mine cost the EPA over 100 million dollars, while Galactic Resources soon went bankrupt in 1992.
+The clean-up of the mine cost the EPA over 100 million dollars, and Galactic Resources soon went bankrupt in 1992.
 Friedland resigned from his positions at Galactic Resources on the day that the EPA issued their notice to Colorado regulators that they were taking action at Summitville.
 Claiming to have only based his decisions on mining expert advice and having resigned two years before Galactic Resources went bankrupt, Friedland denied responsibility for the environmental damage to Summitville.

 Friedland is currently the executive co-chairman of Ivanhoe Mines Ltd. (IVN: TSX, IVPAF: OTCQX), a Canadian mining company focused on advancing three joint-venture projects in Southern Africa: copper production from a major new mine at the Kamoa-Kakula copper discoveries near Kolwezi in the Democratic Republic of Congo (DRC); mine development at the Platreef palladium-platinum-nickel-copper-rhodium-gold discovery near Mokopane in South Africa; and the extensive redevelopment and upgrading of the historic Kipushi zinc-copper-germanium-silver mine, also in the DRC.
 Ivanhoe also is exploring for new copper discoveries on its wholly owned Western Foreland exploration licences in the DRC, near the Kamoa-Kakula Project.
 The current Ivanhoe Mines was launched in 1993 as African Minerals to pursue mineral interests in Southern Africa.
 It was renamed Ivanplats Limited in 2011, and then Ivanhoe Mines in 2013.